msavusal/Movie-API/meetings.md

 * **GRADE:** *To be filled by course staff*

 ### Minutes
-*Summary of what was discussed during the meeting*

 General discussion about the current state of the project.
-We went through the requirements of the first deadline and checked that everything was OK.
+During the meeting we went through the requirements of the first deadline and checked that the project was advancing properly.
 One key-point was to clarify more the API-use in machine point of view (in automation, etc.).
+Although the subject was discussed in preliminary planning, the subject was not originally included in the documentation.

 There was also discussion about the quality of resources used in this project: required scale and unimportance of business logic.
+The aim of the course is not business logic, but API and hypermedia implementation.
 The conclusion was that the project's current state is very good.

 ### Action points
 The action points of the meeting were the following:
 * Current state of the project
 * Relevance of the RESTful technology/architecture
-* Quality and size of the resources (importance of business logic)
+* Quality, scalability and size of the resources
+* Importance of business logic
 * How to mark code as your own
 * The most important points of the project
 * Django and Django REST Framework implementation